-The stomachs and hooves of cows may be the key to turning deserts into grasslands, and even taming climate change.
+What goes on in the stomachs and under the hooves of cows might be the key to turning deserts back into grasslands—and even cooling the planet.

 By Judith D. Schwartz